 This recipe takes applesauce in a new direction by adding other fruits for both color and flavor.
 The blueberry, strawberry and peach options all sound delicious, while still keeping apples as the base.

 Can some jars of this treat during the fall and you’ll be eating applesauce through the winter.

 These quick pancakes are perfect for a morning on the go or a breakfast-for-dinner situation.
 Top the classic pancakes with gooey applesauce for a twist on a fall-themed meal.

-This recipe uses the natural tartness of Honeycrisp apples.
+This salad recipe uses the natural tartness of Honeycrisp apples.
 Candied walnuts provide the sweetness and a bit of crunch.

 If you can’t find Honeycrisp, Granny Smith apples would also be awesome in this recipe.

 Lyndsee Simpson is a contributor to The Penny Hoarder.